spencermcarthur/circular-buffer/README.md

 - [ccpreference](https://cppreference.com/)

 ## Notes
-<a name="cache-size">1</a> Somewhat arbitrary, but benchmarks show that writing large messages into a large buffer is less performant than large messages into a smalle buffer, probably due to cache contention.
+[^1]: Somewhat arbitrary, but benchmarks show that writing large messages into a large buffer is less performant than large messages into a smalle buffer, probably due to cache contention.